djpiper28/CockatriceTournamentBot/README.md

 For duplicate property tags, the last line of the tag is used i.e:

 The clientID is the client ID of the discord bot attched, use -DDISCORD=0 if you are not using a discord bot and set the client ID to your IP or random noise.
+If discord is set to 1, then the index page of the bot will be an invite link for that bot (perms are set to admin by default).

 ```yaml
 username=not this